Talaat Pasha: Entering World War I

-Throughout the Second Constitutional Era, the Ottoman Empire was diplomatically isolated, which it paid for dearly through territorial losses in the Balkans.
+Throughout the Second Constitutional Era, Turkey was diplomatically isolated, which it paid for dearly through territorial losses in the Balkans.
 Therefore, on 9 May, Talaat and Ahmet İzzet Pasha met with Czar Nicholas II and Sergei Sazanov to propose an alliance with Russia, which ended up falling through.
 Talaat, Enver, and Halil were successful in securing a secret alliance with Germany during the July Crisis.
-Following the sale of the Goeben and Breslau to the Ottoman Empire, the three convinced Cemal Pasha to agree to a naval strike against Russia.
+Following the sale of the Goeben and Breslau to Turkey, the three convinced Cemal Pasha to agree to a naval strike against Russia.
 The resulting declarations of war saw many resign from the government, including Cavid, which saddened Talaat.
 He became finance minister in Cavid's place.

 With the expectation that the new war would free the Empire of its constraints on its sovereignty by the great powers, Talaat went ahead with accomplishing major goals of the CUP; unilaterally abolishing the centuries-old Capitulations, prohibiting foreign postal services, terminating Lebanon's autonomy, and suspending the reform package for the Eastern Anatolian provinces that had been in effect for just seven months.
 This unilateral action prompted a joyous rally in Sultanahmet Square.

-Talaat and his committee hoped to save the Ottoman Empire by quickly and decisively establishing Turan by capitalizing on the declaration of Jihad.
+Talaat and his committee hoped to save Turkey by quickly and decisively establishing Turan by capitalizing on the declaration of Jihad.
 But Enver Pasha's decisive defeat in Sarikamish and Cemal Pasha's failure to take Suez meant Talaat had to come to terms with the reality on the ground, which made him fall into a depression.
 He worked to keep morale afloat on the crumbling Caucasian front by relaying false information of successes in wars in the Balkans which weren't even happening.